noahvsb/pokepoly/README.md

 # windows
-- in the "ugentopoly_nvs" folder there's a file called "ugentopoly.cmd", double click it to run the game
+- in the `ugentopoly_nvs` folder there's a file called `ugentopoly.cmd`, double click it to run the game